wabbajack-tools/mod-lists/bevilex/readme.md

 ## Troubleshooting

+1. _I am unable to download Insanity's Improved Armoury Compilation during the Wabbajack install process._
+   * This particular file is hosted on MEGA due to issues with the original upload on TESAlliance.
+Wabbajack may have issues accessing the file automatically, dependent on your ISP and region.
+If you encounter this issue, please download the file manually from [here]() and paste into your Bevilex/downloads folder, then rerun Wabbajack.
-1. _I can’t run the Oblivion executable from MO2 - I get an application error._
+2. _I can’t run the Oblivion executable from MO2 - I get an application error._
     * If you bought the game through Steam, it needs to be running in the background for you to play the game.
 Boot up Steam and give it another try.
 2. _When I run Oblivion, a new window opens and I can hear the main menu audio, but all I get is a blank/black screen._
    * MO2 is failing to load the OBSE libraries when running Oblivion leading to issues with the mods installed.
 To correct, click the executable dropdown in MO2, select <Edit>, and then check the Oblivion.exe entry.
 Ensure that Force Load Libraries is ticked, and click Configure Libraries.
 Ensure that Oblivion.exe is set to load the library obse_1_2_416.dll in your Oblivion game directory.